lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/starset-lyrics/plot4.png" width="600px" height="400px" vspace="50px"/></p>

-Not only are the sentiments on both albums strikingly similar but the most common words are as well.
+It seems as if not only the sentiments on both albums are strikingly similar but the most common words are as well.

 On the debut album *Transmissions*, the words *dark*, *fall*, and *lost* (negatively scored) and *free*, *love*, and *overtake* (positively scored) occur most often, while the words *falling*, *fall*, and *lost* (negatively scored) and *shine*, *beauty/love*, and *free* are the most common words on the second album *Vessels*.

 ## Calculating and visualizing n-grams

 Up to this point, the analysis was based on words as individual units.
-When interested in co-occurring words or word sequences, you can further analyze the relationship between two (or more) words by tokenizing the song texts by pairs of adjacent words -- so-called bigrams.
-See <a href="https://www.tidytextmining.com/ngrams.html">here</a> for more detailed information on this topic.
+When interested in co-occurring words or word sequences, you can go one step further and analyze the relationship between two (or more) words by tokenizing the song texts by pairs of adjacent words -- so-called *bigrams*.
+See <a href="https://www.tidytextmining.com/ngrams.html">here</a> for a more detailed explanation.

 The next chunk of code extracts, counts, and visualizes these bigrams.